 - Auto Shading for Easy Scalability.

-I will explain above features in this blog on introduction level, after reading this blog you will get familiar to MongoDB
+I will explain the above features in this blog on the introduction level, after reading this blog you will get familiar with MongoDB.

 Operational Database Landscape